 Just because you are building a cottage garden does not mean that you can cram as many plants as you want in a small space.

-Overstuffing of plants will make several fragile plants to either not grows to maturity or die early.
-On top of that, you may not have a lovely looking cottage garden as it will be a mismatch of crowded plants.
+Overstuffing of plants will make several fragile plants either not grow to maturity or die early.
+On top of that, you may not have a lovely-looking cottage garden as it will be a mismatch of crowded plants.

 Plan Out Edibles

-If you want vintage cottage garden look and wants to plant edible plants such as vegetables and fruit, then decide out earlier what you want to plant.
+If you want a vintage cottage garden look and want to plant edible plants such as vegetables and fruit, then decide out earlier what you want to plant.
 Don’t just run to the garden center and grab the vegetable plants that look cool or have pretty pictures.

 Make a note of the type of plant you want to grow and pay attention to how wide and tall the plant will grow.
-Then depending on the layout of your cottage garden and space available you should choose to plant your edibles.
+Then depending on the layout of your cottage garden and the space available, you should choose to plant your edibles.

 Protect Your Cottage Garden From Diseases And Pest

-The best way is to keep the soil nutrients fertile and well drained.
-Adding compost to your cottage garden will help plant roots to grow fast and stable, so it can resist disease and attack from pests.
+The best way is to keep the soil nutrients fertile and well-drained.
+Adding compost to your cottage garden will help plant roots to grow fast and stable, so they can resist disease and attack from pests.

 Companion planting prevents insects from attacking your plants.
 This is more applicable for planting edible plants.

-For example, if you are planting leafy plant such as lettuce, then you should plant radishes nearby as it will make bugs to eat radishes first.
+For example, if you are planting leafy plants such as lettuce, then you should plant radishes nearby as it will make bugs eat radishes first.

 This will give your lettuce time to grow.
-If you are planting tomatoes then also plant marigolds as companion plant which helps repel the bunch of insects.
+If you are planting tomatoes then also plant marigolds as companion plants which helps repel the bunch of insects.